 Example #3 – Delete Blank Columns

-Assume you have data which has alternative blank columns like the below.
+Assume you have data that has alternative blank columns like the below.

 So, delete every alternative column we can use below code.